-Type in our name on Facebook, YouTube, or our website if you'd like to watch or just listen to our sermons.
+Visit us on Facebook, YouTube, or our website to watch or listen to sermons.

 areas.
 Yes, we are loving and praying and doing good for the benefit of our enemies, but we benefit as much, if not more so, than they.
 Matthew 5 says to love and pray for our enemies so that we may be sons of our Father.
 Our eternal inheritance is worth more than anything else, worth enough to love our enemies and pray for them so that we do not risk being disinherited.
-1 Timothy states that praying for those who rule over us is done so that we may be goof citizens, physically and spiritually: that we may lead a peaceful and quiet life, godly and dignified in every way.
+1 Timothy states that praying for those who rule over us is done so that we may be good citizens, physically and spiritually: that we may lead a peaceful and quiet life, godly and dignified in every way.
 This article was prompted by verses from Proverbs 29 (AV) and by the realization that I am often quick to criticize my enemies, including my government, and slow to pray for them.
-Here are the verses from Proverbs: (2) When the righteous are in authority and become great, the people rejoice; But when the wicked man rules, the people groan and sigh.
+Here are the verses from Proverbs: (2) When the righteous are in authority and become great, the people rejoice; But when the wicked man rules. the people groan and sigh.
 (4) The king establishes (stabilizes) the land by justice, But a man who takes bribes overthrows it.
 (7-8) the righteous man cares for the rights of the poor, but the wicked man has no interest in such knowledge.
 Scoffers set a city afire [by stirring up trouble], But wise men turn away anger [and restore order with their good judgment].

-When we do things God's way there are great benefits available to all.
+Whenever we choose to do things God's way there are great benefits available to all.
 John Thompson